inlets/inlets.dev/blog/_posts/2020-10-15-openfaas-public-endpoints.md

 ## Tutorial

-> You will need an inlets Pro license, [start a 14-day free trial](https://inlets.dev/).

 You'll need:

 * [Docker](https://docker.com/) on your local machine.
 * arkade (CLI) installed below
 * A domain and access to your DNS admin panel to create a sub-domain for OpenFaaS